Matakishi's tea house

 By the way, if you're thinking you've already seen enough of this board, you might be in the wrong hobby.

-If it was up to me everyone would have to look at pictures of this every day (did I mention I have a thing about buildings?)
 At about this point we broke for lunch.
 I had my first ever currywurst, a moment that will live with me forever.
 After luch and some more German beer we resumed for the afternoon and evening session, join us for this in part two.

 Driscoles put together this North West Frontier game to tie in with the soon to be released Colonial supplement for Triumph and Tragedy.
 Beautiful terrain, well painted figures (and a decent rules system too) made this another game I'd have liked to play but wasn't able to because of the limited time.